Grants Available to Qualified Homeowners & Landlords with Income Qualified Tenants

 If you would like additional information, please email CommunityHousing@AllentownPA.gov.

-The properties along South 8th Street, from Union to Walnut, are part of an ongoing Gateway Improvement Project.
-Utilizing a Community Development Block Grant, the City is currently completing 9 façades.
+The properties in the 800, 900, and 1000 blocks of Walnut Street, are part of an ongoing Gateway Improvement Project.
+Utilizing a Community Development Block Grant, the City is currently completing 24 façades.

 City of Allentown - 435 Hamilton Street - 610-439-5999